flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 ## *Steps for this lab*:

+Before embarking, in your terminal, navigate (with `cd`) to your clone of Sam's github repo and once you are in that repo (i.e., once your working directory is `../CompBio_on_git/`), give the command `git pull` to get the most up-to-date version of Sam's repo.
+I recommend doing this at least once per week since Sam is always tweaking and updating.

 ### I. A Github.com account
 Make an account on Gitbhub.com if you have not done so already